profsmith89/ctps/_sources/chap08.md

 What exactly is data science?
 It is the extraction of meaningful insights and new knowledge from data.
 As a process, it involves *data collection*, *data cleaning*, *data exploration and pattern detection*, and *model building* for prediction and decision-making.
 These four steps are often repeatedly done until we are able to identify a truly meaningful insight.
 Once we've discovered some new insight or useful fact about our world through these steps, there's a final step in which we communicate what we have discovered.

 Acting like a data scientist is a perfect way for us to wrap up our discussion of numbers, since so much of a data scientist's work is statistical in nature.
 In this chapter, we'll focus on the initial steps in every data science process and the domain-agnostic aspects of these steps.[^fn1] In particular, we will focus on two sub-questions of our motivating question: (1) Once we have collected some data, why it is important to clean the data in our data set before we try to analyze them?
-And (2) once we've cleaned the data, what programming techniques are generally helpful in doing data exploration and pattern detection.
+And (2) once we've cleaned the data, what programming techniques are generally helpful in doing data exploration and pattern detection?
 We'll practice both of these skills through two applications on images: (1) a technique for removing a photobombing person from an image (i.e., data set cleaning); and (2) a technique for hiding information inside an image (i.e., data exploration and pattern detection).

 ```{admonition} Learning Outcomes
 In this chapter, you will be introduced to the field of data science and learn how you can use computation to analyze data and discover new knowledge.
 We focus on the initial steps in every data-science problem (i.e., data collection, data cleaning, and data exploration) using images as our big data set.
 By the end of the chapter, you will be able to: